This bylaw controls the location of brothels and signage advertising commercial sexual services.

 The purpose of the Brothels (Location and Commercial Sexual Services Signage) Bylaw 2013 is to:

-1. This Bylaw is the Christchurch City Council Brothels (Location and Commercial Sexual Services Signage) Bylaw 2013
+Printable version of Brothels (Location and Commercial Sexual Services Signage) Bylaw 2013 [PDF, 4 MB]

 Explanatory note: Explanatory notes are used for a number of reasons, including to explain the intent of a clause in less formal language, to include additional helpful information, or because the information may be subject to change and need to up updated before the bylaw itself has to be updated.